-- Table 1: Build a Word Use mini grapheme/pictophone flashcards to practice building words in small groups. - Table 2: Letter Build Children practice letter formation using playdough or clay (make a list of letters to practice on the table). - Table 3: Word Match Lay out object flashcards and word flashcards from the resources section of the manual on the table for the children to match up. - Table 4: Worksheets Children work to complete the worksheets for this step.
+- ↓ Table 1: Build a Word Use mini grapheme/pictophone flashcards to practise building words in small groups. - Table 2: Letter Build Children practise letter formation using playdough or clay (make a list of letters to practise on the table). - Table 3: Word Match Lay out object flashcards and word flashcards from the resources section of the manual on the table for the children to match up. - † Table 4: Worksheets Children work to complete the worksheets for this week.